Antigua to Leon Bus

 Guatemalan Border (exit)

 Leaving Antigua at 7:23am, it took two hours to reach the Guatemalan border.
 Here, we handed in our immigrations forms and received exit stamps in our passports – this took less than 10 minutes.
-It was possible to exchange currencies too, as with all borders in Central America.
+As with most borders in Central America, it was really easy to change currencies here too.

 El Salvador Border (entry)